wcm-io-devops/conga-sling-plugin/src/site/markdown/osgi-config-combined-json.md

 `runmode` can be a comma-separate strings, e.g. `prod,publish`.
 In this case all given run modes have to be active.
 On AEM as a Cloud Service, only the [officially supported run modes][aemaacs-runmodes] are allowed.

+You can use comments in the JSON file, they are stripped out when generating the `.cfg.json` files.

+Real world example with HBS template: [wcm-io-samples-aem-cms-config.osgiconfig.json.hbs](https://github.com/wcm-io/io.wcm.samples/blob/develop/config-definition/src/main/templates/wcm-io-samples-aem-cms/wcm-io-samples-aem-cms-config.osgiconfig.json.hbs)

 [sling-provisioning]: https://sling.apache.org/documentation/development/slingstart.html
 [sling-repoinit]: https://sling.apache.org/documentation/bundles/repository-initialization.html